pekkis/hardcore-react-training/README.md

 ## Introduction

-Welcome, friend, to my two-day hardcore React Workshop.
-You'll grow some real bones instead of the backbone.js (pun intended) your rib cage is attached to now.
+Welcome, friend, to my two-day hardcore React Workshop v1.
+You'll grow some real bones instead of the backbone.js (pun intended, even though the joke is getting old) your rib cage is attached to now.

-This repo also acts as my broilerplate to kickstart a React project with sane defaults, necessary tooling and some reusable, copy-paste-preventing boilerplate stuff.
-It's exactly the same stuff I build my own stuff on.
+This repo also currently acts as a starter project for my [broilerplate](https://github.com/pekkis/broilerplate) to kickstart a React project with sane defaults, necessary tooling and reusable, copy-paste-preventing stuff.
+It's exactly the same kit I build my own stuff on.

-I recommend to check out the [create-react-app](https://github.com/facebookincubator/create-react-app) boilerplate instead of my broilerplate.
+I recommend, though, to check out the [create-react-app](https://github.com/facebookincubator/create-react-app) boilerplate instead of my broilerplate.
 If it suits you, you might want to use it.
-Personally, I think it's inadequate.
+Personally, I think it's inadequate. and do not agree with it's philosophy.
-You always have to eject, and then you're just as on your own as here.
+You always have to eject, and then you're on your own as here.

+With Broilerplate, I aim to get all the advantages and none of the disadvantages.
+Only future will tell whether this is sane.

 ## Branches